SuperMechaCow/OpenCritter/README.md

 ## Objectives

-- Finish the main game's functionality (sickness/death, crying for attention, evolution, mini-games, property interactions)
+- Finish the main game's functionality (sickness/death, crying for attention, evolution, mini-games, game rules)
 - Add robust "plug-in device" support for modularity.
 - Add peer-to-peer wireless communications
 - Multi-player games and functions
 - OpenCritter "dog house" device or wireless internet functionality.
 - OpenCritter database for online multiplayer/scoreboards.

+## How can I contribute?

+- Graphic designer?
+We need sprites and animations for 30 different critters!
+- Web front-end developer?
+We need a more robust and pretty webapp to be hosted by the device itself!
+- Web back-end developer?
+We need a database / highscore table for the pets to connect to/register/sync with!
+- 3D CAD?
+DevKit1 could benefit from some open-source cases!
+- Electronics Engineer?
+We need new i2c modules to add plug-and-play functions to the device!
+- Software/Embedded Engineer?
+The device is always in need of optimization, improved i2c module API, and power-saving features!
+- Stickler for details?
+Documentation constantly needs updated!